User72000/json-config-parser/README.md

     />
 ```

-*Hint*: There are two different root paths: `react-json-editor-ajrm` and `react-json-editor-ajrm/es`.
+*Hint*: There are two different root paths: `json-parser` and `json-parser/es`.
 The first contains polyfilled ES5 code, the second unpolyfilled ES6.
 If you are unsure of which one you need/want, pick the first - it has the best compatibility with tools and browsers.

 ## Examples